Can you get Council Tax Reduction

 - live in the property as your main home - sometimes you may have to work elsewhere but the property where you pay council tax is your main home

-- be liable to pay council tax - usually the person named on the bill
+- are liable to pay council tax - usually the person named on the bill

-- have income below a certain amount - eligibility can also be affected by household circumstances
+- have income below a certain amount - eligibility can also be affected by your household circumstances

 - meet the residence rules - be in Great Britain with the correct rights to be here.

-You will be eligible for this form of council tax reduction (CTR) if all of the following criteria apply:
+You will be eligible for bands E to H relief if all of the following apply:

-- your home is in bands E-H (this will be stated on your council tax bill)
+- your home is in bands E to H, this will be stated on your Council Tax bill

 - you live in the property as your main home